jinyangb/movie-app/README.md

-# movie-app
+# Movie App

 ---

 **_Description_**

-Displays current popular movies, ratings, and descriptions.
+Displays current popular movies, rating, description, and the option to search.

 ---